sshivam95/VDR/README.md

-# VDR-main: Visual Detection Repository
+# VDR: Virtual Dressing Room

 This repository focuses on visual detection using different versions of the YOLO (You Only Look Once) object detection algorithm.